AICoE/elyra-aidevsecops-tutorial/README.md

 - [Kebechet Bot][7] to keep your dependencies fresh and up to date receiving recommendations and justifications using AI.

-- [AICoE CI Pipeline](https://github.com/AICoE/aicoe-ci) to support your AI project lifecycle.
+- [AICoE Pipeline][8] to support your AI project lifecycle.

-All these tools are integrated with the [project-template][3], therefore most of the things are already set for you.
+All these tools are integrated with the [project-template][1], therefore most of the things are already set for you.
 One important task in order to mantain your code is to create tag on your project development lifecycle.
 Moreover in order to deploy your application you need to create a container image.
 The use of github templates integrated with bots can provide you with automated pipelines triggered depending on what you need (e.g. release (patch, minor, major), deliver container image, dependency updates).